Vosone/Packer-terraform-vsphere-windows/README.md

 # Learn Terraform vSphere

 Replace the vsphere vars with yours.
-Also the passwords in the autounattend.xml file.
+Also the passwords in the autounattend.xml and vsphere...hcl file.

 Create the image:
 ```